ENTREP 5029EX - Project in Entrepreneurship (6 units)

 General Course Information

-Course Code ENTREP 5029EX Course Project in Entrepreneurship (6 units) Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Postgraduate Coursework Location/s External Units 6 Contact 70 hours minimum Available for Study Abroad and Exchange Assumed Knowledge Completion of all core courses for this Masters Program Course Description The Project in Entrepreneurship (6 units) offers scope for candidates to pursue their own business related research interest in three broadly defined areas, namely; the new enterprise creation process or, the strategic management of innovation relevant to established or growth oriented SMEs and other organisations.
+Course Code ENTREP 5029EX Course Project in Entrepreneurship (6 units) Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks (interaction and preparation) Available for Study Abroad and Exchange Assumed Knowledge Completion of all core courses for the Masters of Innovation and Entrepreneurship Course Description The Project in Entrepreneurship (6 units) offers scope for candidates to pursue their own business related research interest in three broadly defined areas, namely; the new enterprise creation process or, the strategic management of innovation relevant to established or growth oriented SMEs and other organisations.
 A candidate will present their proposed topic to the Coordinator for approval prior to commencement of the work.

 The project will therefore allow a candidate to pursue research into an area or topic related to their personal entrepreneurship endeavours.
 Previous candidates have used the Project as a vehicle for undertaking research that leads to a business plan documenting the means by which a new venture may be established should it implement strategies designed to introduce innovation through entrepreneurial management.